Skip to main content

 KIVA Project

-Amanda Graham-Rowe, BPW Brampton Caledon, First Vice President and International Affairs Chair is spear heading the club’s international project with KIVA.
+Amanda Graham-Rowe, BPW Brampton Caledon’s first Vice President and International Affairs Chair, is spearheading the club’s international microfinance projects with KIVA.

 kiva-logo